ShaMan123/react-native-visibility-tracker/README.md

 ## WIP
 **NOTICE** currently only android is supported so if in a rush [react-native-inviewport](https://github.com/yamill/react-native-inviewport).

 Why not `react-native-inviewport`?
 It's `js` based.
-The library is native and can be used with `react-native-reanimated` or the react-native's own `Animated` API
+This library is native and can be used with `react-native-reanimated` or react-native's own `Animated` API.

+PRs are welcome.

 ## Getting started